CAREER CENTER PARTICIPATION AGREEMENT

 1) Attend all meetings, interviews, and other job related commitments and obligations:

 Students will honor all interview commitments by being on time, prepared, and professional in their actions.
 Students not honoring an interviewing commitment will be considered a No-Show.

-- Canceling an on-campus interview must be done before the interview schedule “Sign Up End Date” on the Colby CareerLink system – typically 48-72 hours before the interview (varies by employer, check on Colby CareerLink).
+- Canceling/declining an on-campus interview must be done before the interview schedule “Sign Up End Date” on the Colby CareerLink system – typically 48-72 hours before the interview (varies by employer, check on Colby CareerLink).
 If a student cancels after an interview schedule is closed (or “freezes”), and does not attend the interview, that student will be considered a No-Show.
 Notifying the employer after the freeze date does not exempt you from this policy – please call the Career Center at 207-859-4140 if you have an issue with a scheduled interview.

-- Canceling an on-campus interview due to your attendance at an on-site (at the employer)/final round interview should be done 48 hours prior to the on-campus interview by contacting the company contact and Career Center.
+- Canceling an on-campus interview due to your attendance at another organization’s on-site (at the employer)/final round interview should be done 48 hours prior to the on-campus interview by contacting the company contact and Career Center.
 Failure to do so will result in the student being considered a No-Show for the on-campus interview.

 - Canceling an on-site (at the employer)/final round interview must be done 72 hours prior to the visit by calling and emailing the company contact person.
 This allows companies to fill the interview slot with another candidate.
 Canceling after the 72 hour window has passed and not attending the on-site interview will result in the student being considered a No-Show.